a-scie/jump/docs/packaging.md

 be extracted and unpacked at boot time.
 Any other file is treated as a blob and is only extracted at boot time; no unpacking is performed.
 In the example above we accept the defaults; so the JDK tarball is extracted and unpacked at runtime and the jar, although unpackable since jars are zips, is treated as a blob and extracted as a single file at runtime.
+You can also set a "source" field to have a file be materialized by a binding command (see below for more details on binding commands) instead of being stored and materialized from within the scie directly.
+When a "source" is specified it should take the value of a binding command name and the corresponding binding command should accept a file "name" as an argument and produce the corresponding file's bytes on stdout.
+Any file with a source field set like this will not be packed by the boot pack; so it should have all fields specified including "size", "hash" and "type".
+It will be materialized just in time when 1st needed at runtime by executing the source binding command.

 For commands, you can specify additional command line "args" to always pass to the "exe" as well as environment variables to set in the ambient runtime environment via the "env" object.
 An environment